DanielMoscoso/100day_challenge/Readme.txt

 		-I forgot to add the 'clear()' function.
 		-The professor gave us a way to calling functions inside dictionaries.
 I had never seen that before, and it is EXTREMELY clever.
+		-This is incredible...
+The calculator function now has a 'switch' inside that decides what operation to use.
+AND it is faster than if statements because it is a hash table....
+Amazing...
 ===============================================================================